ppy/osu-wiki/wiki/osu!wiki_contribution_guide/en.md

 #### Plan A (PR current branch)

 Switch your ``Branch: master`` dropdown button **to the branch you want to do a PR** for.

-Then, press on either the "New pull request" right beside the dropdown button, or the "Pull request" with a merge-branch icon right beside the "Compare" button.
+Then, press on either the "New pull request" right beside the dropdown button, the "Pull request" with a merge-branch icon right beside the "Compare" button, or the "Compare" button.

-Either of the buttons will still lead you to the same PR branch compare page.
+Either one of the buttons will still lead you to the same PR branch compare page.

 #### Plan B (The branch page)